Our Services

 The following examples illustrate the range of engagements we take on — across governments, scales, and policy domains.
 All work is conducted in accordance with University of Calgary research ethics and policies.

-ENABLE Government of British Columbia · Ministry of Social Development and Poverty Reduction
+ENABLE Government of British Columbia · Government of Nunavut · IRPP

-Expert Panel Report (529pp) 8 Research Papers Microsimulation Models Interactive Web Visualizations
+Expert Panel Report (529pp) 6 Technical Reports (Nunavut) Microsimulation Models Peer-Reviewed Publications Interactive Web Visualizations Landmark Book (IRPP, 2023)

 Scoping Calgary's Short-Term Rental Economy

-Led a multi-report research program for the City of Calgary to build the evidence base for innovative short-term rental (STR) regulatory frameworks.
-Work included market scoping, longitudinal data analysis (2017–2023), causal empirical review of STR impacts on long-term rental markets, comparative regulatory analysis across six Alberta municipalities and 25 Canadian cities, community engagement, and final policy recommendations.
+A commissioned multi-year research program for the City of Calgary to build the evidence base for short-term rental (STR) regulation.
+Work included market scoping, longitudinal data analysis (2017–2023), causal empirical review of STR impacts on long-term rental markets, comparative regulatory analysis across Alberta municipalities and Canadian cities, and final policy recommendations.
 Research directly informed the City's STR regulatory reform process.

 Work With Us